This Notice of Privacy Practices is available in Spanish and Hmong. To receive a copy, contact the Privacy Officer at (608) 775-6237.

 Consistent with our commitment and as required by Federal law, we have prepared this Notice of Privacy Practices, which describes how we may use and disclose your protected health information.
 We value you as a patient.
 We encourage you to review the Notice.

 At this time, please take a few minutes to sign and return the enclosed Acknowledgment of Receipt.
 You will find it on page 9.
 Your signature only signifies that you have received the Notice, it does not mean that you have read it or that you agree with it.

-Thank you for your cooperation and for choosing Gundersen Lutheran for your health care services.
+Thank-you for your cooperation and for choosing Gundersen Health System for your health care services.